Spanish conquest of the Inca Empire: Capture of Atahualpa

 The question eventually came up of what to do with Atahualpa; both Pizarro and Soto reportedly spoke against killing him, but the other Spaniards were loud in their demands for death.
 False interpretations from the interpreter Felipillo made the Spaniards paranoid.
 They were told that Atahualpa had ordered secret attacks and his warriors were hidden in the surrounding area.
 Soto went with a small force to scout for the hidden army, and the show trial of Atahualpa was held in his absence.
 Among the charges were polygamy, incestuous marriage, and idolatry, all frowned upon in Catholicism but common in Inca culture and religion.

 The men who were against Atahualpa's conviction and murder argued that he should be judged by King Charles since he was the sovereign prince.
 Atahualpa was forced to submit to baptism to avoid being burned at the stake and in the hopes of one day rejoining his army and killing the Spanish; they referred to him as Francisco for the purposes of the ritual.
 On 29 August 1533 the Spanish captors murdered Atahualpa by garrotting.
 He was buried with Christian rites in the church of San Francisco at Cajamarca, but was soon disinterred.
 His body was recovered, probably at his prior request, and borne to its final resting place in Quito.
 Upon de Soto's return, he was furious; he had found no evidence of any secret gathering of Atahualpa's warriors.

 Pizarro advanced with his army of 500 Spaniards toward Cuzco, accompanied by Chalcuchimac.
 The latter was burned alive in the Jauja Valley, accused of secret communication with Quizquiz, and organizing resistance.
 Manco Inca Yupanqui joined Pizarro after the death of Túpac Huallpa.
 Pizarro's force entered the heart of the Tawantinsuyu on 15 November 1533.

 Benalcázar, Pizarro's lieutenant and fellow Extremaduran, had already departed from San Miguel with 140 foot soldiers and a few horses on his conquering mission to Ecuador.
-At the foot of Mount Chimborazo, near the modern city of Riobamba (Ecuador) he met and defeated the forces of the great Inca warrior Rumiñawi with the aid of Cañari tribesmen who served as guides and allies to the conquering Spaniards.
+At the foot of Mount Chimborazo, near the modern city of Riobamba (Ecuador) he met and defeated the forces of the great Inca warrior Rumiñawi with the aid of Cañari tribesmen, led by Chilche, who served as guides and allies to the conquering Spaniards.
 Rumiñahui fell back to Quito, and, while in pursuit of the Inca army, Benalcázar was joined by five hundred men led by Guatemalan Governor Pedro de Alvarado.
 Greedy for gold, Alvarado had set sail for the south without the crown's authorization, landed on the Ecuadorian coast, and marched inland to the Sierra.
 Finding Quito empty of its people's treasure, Alvarado soon joined the combined Spanish force.
 Alvarado agreed to sell his fleet of twelve ships, his forces, plus arms and ammunition, and returned to Guatemala.